-Form Rooms
+Home Rooms

 Students are placed in a Form based on their House/Faction.
-They will be in mixed year groups in their Houses for each form: Growden Yr 7-9, Kelly Yr 7-9, Mitchell Yr 7-9 and Law Yr 7-9.
+They will be in mixed year groups in their Houses for each form: Growden Yr7-9, Kelly Yr7-9, Mitchell Yr7-9 and Law Yr7-9.
 The same form groupings will occur for Year 10-12 (eg: Growden 10-12 etc).
-Form meets once per week.
+Home room occurs between Period 1 and 2 daily except Wednesdays. week.